The Mont Blanc neutrinos from SN 1987A: Could they have been monochromatic (8 MeV) tachyons with $m^2=-0.38$ keV$^2$?: Appendix

 The null hypothesis is zero counts at all $E_\nu$ in Fig. 5(b).
 According to Li and Ma~\citep{Li1983}, when the on-source (SN data) exposure time is negligible compared to the off-source ($^8B$ data) exposure time one may find the statistical significance for a single bin excess above background using:

 In the present case we have a very small on-source/off-source ratio ($\alpha=0.0007$), and since $N_B=\alpha N_{off},$ and $N_{on}<<N_{off},$ we have $S_i=(N_{on}-N_B)\sqrt{N_B}.$ Thus, the error bars for the $i^{th}$ bin in Fig. 4(b) and 5(b) are given by the square root of the background counts for that bin, and the $\chi^2$ for the null hypothesis is computed using $\chi^2=\sum S_i^2.$ One approach for dealing with bins having very small numbers of counts is to limit the sum to bins with say $N_{hit}\ge 10,$ for which we find $\chi^2=1022$ for 14 dof which yields a probability equivalent to a $30\sigma$ effect.
 Had we used the adjusted background curve (see Fig. 4(b)) in doing the background subtraction, the result yields a slightly wider Gaussian (see Fig. 6(b)) with a statistical significance for the null hypothesis obviously $>30\sigma$.
 Under the most conservative assumption where the data for $E_e<6$ MeV is completely ignored one obtains a $26\sigma$ effect ($\chi^2=695)$ for 5 dof.
-In contrast to these null hypothesis cases, a fit of the background-subtracted data to a three parameter Gaussian spectral line is quite acceptable, and is shown in Figs. 2(b) and 3(b).
-Thus, a best fit for Fig. 5(b) yields $\chi^2=20.1$ for the 13 central bins of the histogram, which for dof = 10 yields $p=8\%.$ Here since some bins have $N_{hit}< 10,$ we have used $\sqrt{N_B+1}$ in lieu of $\sqrt{N_B}.$ We can with very high confidence, on a statistical basis, therefore reject the possibility that the observed peak at 7.5 MeV is due to the SN background even though its energy coincides with the maximum background.
+In contrast to these null hypothesis cases, a fit of the background-subtracted data to a three parameter Gaussian spectral line is quite acceptable, and is shown in Figs. 5(b) and 6(b).
+Thus, a best fit for Fig. 5(b) yields $\chi^2=20.1$ for the 13 central bins of the histogram, which for dof = 10 yields $p=8\%.$ Here since some bins have $N_{hit}< 10,$ we have used $\sqrt{N_B+1}$ in lieu of $\sqrt{N_B}.$\\

-{\emph {Despite the high confidence purely on a statistical basis for the existence of an 8 MeV antineutrino line, it cannot be said definitively that this line is present in the SN 1987A K-II data, given that its peak occurs right at the peak of the background, and the possibility of various sytematic uncertainties, but the data is certainly consistent with this possibility.}}